Sim's Park, Coonoor: Establishment

 This is an unusual park-cum-botanical garden that was developed around the natural contours of the land more than a hundred years ago by Mr. J.D.
 Sims and Major Murray in the year of 1874.
 Naturally occurring trees, shrubs and creepers are in the park as are many unusual species of plants that have been brought in from a variety of places around the world.
 The main event in this park is an annual fruit show and vegetable show held in May.

-Collections and beauty
+Collections

 This is a natural garden.
-Inside the park there are some beautiful terrace with colorful flower beds, lawns and rockeries.
-Also there are some naturally occurring trees, shrubs, creepers and many unusual species of plants that have been brought from a variety of places around the world.
+Inside the park are terraces with colorful flower beds, lawns and rockeries.
+Some trees, shrubs, creepers and many unusual species of plants naturally occur; others were brought from a variety of places around the world.
 The garden as some rare economic trees like Rudraksh- bead tree, Cinnamomum, Queensland karri pine, a handsome ornamental tree and graceful trees like Araucaria, Quercus, Phoenix, Magnolia, Pine, Turpentine, Tree ferns, Camellia this is all are as many attractions in this park.
 There is a glass house housing different ornamental plants and flowers.
 On the other side of the park rose garden are maintained.
 This park has more than 1000 species of 255 genera belonging to 85 families widely covering different group of plants.